Lelani82/Lelani82.github.io/README.md

 We are able to do things such as banking, shopping or even studying while we are out and about.
 We have the flexibility to complete tasks right there and then, freeing up our spare time.

 We are no longer limited to being stuck behind a desk in an office.
-As we are able to get more things done in a day, leading to a better work-life balance.
+As we are able to get more things done in a day, it offers to a better work-life balance.

 It has changed the way we communicate on a daily basis.
 We are able to text, video chat or even update our social media at any time.